genedisco/genedisco/README.md

 ```
 Note that the last class implementing `BaseBatchAcquisitionFunction` is loaded by GeneDisco if there are multiple valid acquisition functions present in the loaded file.

-### Frequently Asked Questions (FAQ)

-#### _"Will there be a public challenge leaderboard?"_

-No. Participants are asked to compare their solutions internally against the provided baselines in the `genedisco` repository.
-A final private leaderboard will be created using the submissions received via eval.ai after the challenge submission period is closed.

-#### _"Which specific parts of the whole app lifecycle are we allowed to change?"_

-You are able to change the acquisition function only (please see instructions above).
-We have chosen to fix the predictor and other aspects of the active learning loop in order to enable comparability of the developed solutions (there is a complex dependency between model, acquisition function and data).

-#### _"How will submissions be scored?"_

-We will score submissions against the two subtasks using the metrics calculated in `genedisco` - overall hit rate (% of top movers discovered) and model performance (model error) at the end of the active learning loop (after the last cycle).
-Note that we will score the solutions against a held-out set of tasks not known to the participants via `genedisco`.

 ## Citation

 Please consider citing, if you reference or use our methodology, code or results in your work: